Silly-Little-Guys/SillyLittleGuysWebpage/README.md

 # SillyLittleGuysWebpage
-It's just a website.
-Don't mind it, I'm just experimenting with Next UI and stuff.
+This is just a website.
+Don't mind me; I'm just experimenting with Next UI and stuff.